Spider-Man Unlimited: Mainstream continuity

 A copy of the series' universe, labeled Earth-7831, is massacred by Morlun's brother Daemos during the events of Spider-Verse.
 Another version of Spider-Man wearing this costume is seen alive and assisting other Spiders in the climax of Spider-Geddon.

 In other media

 Film

-The Peter Parker / Spider-Man from Spider-Man Unlimited will return in the forthcoming animated feature film Spider-Man: Across the Spider-Verse (2023), depicted as a member of Miguel O'Hara's Spider-Forces.
+The Peter Parker / Spider-Man from Spider-Man Unlimited appears in the animated feature film Spider-Man: Across the Spider-Verse (2023), depicted as a member of Miguel O'Hara's Spider-Society.
+He is revealed to have survived the cliffhanger ending of the series while the events after it however still remain unknown.
+An image of Eddie Brock turning into Venom from the episode "One Is the Loneliest Number" was used in the film.

 Video games

-The Unlimited suit appears as an unlockable costume for Spider-Man in Neversoft's Spider-Man vídeo game and in its 2001 sequel, Spider-Man 2: Enter Electro.
+The Unlimited suit appears as an unlockable costume for Spider-Man in Neversoft's Spider-Man video game and its 2001 sequel, Spider-Man 2: Enter: Electro.

+Other

+In 2025, Hasbro's Marvel Legends line released an action figure of this show's incarnation of Spider-Man.